DispatchBot/DispatchBot.github.io/source/_posts/2013-07-16-dispatchbot-scheduler-overview.markdown

 9. *Status indicator*.
 This is a quick way to see the status of the ticket.
 The color will correspond to the status on the schedule board.
 10. This will tell you how many trips are visible in the queue.

+## Scheduler board

-{% img images/overview/board_schedule.png 'The scheduler board'}
+{% img images/overview/board_schedule.png 'The scheduler board' %}

 1. *Scheduled Trip Count*.
 This tells you how many trips are on the board for the day.
 2. *Trip Status Toggles*.
 These will break down how many trips are in each status.
 These will also allow you to show or hide all trips in each status.
 If the box is checked the trips are shown.
 If it is not checked the trips are hidden.